If you could survive a trip inside the black hole, exactly where you would be at the end of that journey?

 These worm holes can be tiny – for example, smaller than an atomic nucleus – but still enough to bring up the traveler if the victim had been previously sufficiently “compressed”.

-Unfortunately in the new theory there is nothing mentioned about biological survival after a journey through such a hole.
+Unfortunately in the new theory there is nothing mentioned about biological survival after a journey through such a place.